History of Maindee Pools, Wales, UK

 The construction of the building included the use of fire-resisting, reinforced concrete.
 All the windows were of steel and were operated by hand and electric opening gear.
 A special coloured cement was used for both the external and internal walls and ceiling finishes of the whole building.

 Great care was taken in the provision of equipment for the efficient control and administration of the baths.
-An up-to-date internal telephone system was installed to enable to Superintendent to have direct communication with all parts of the building.
+An up-to-date internal telephone system was installed to enable the superintendent to have direct communication with all parts of the building.

 Cost